GCE Ordinary Level in Sri Lanka

-The Sri Lankan Ordinary Level (O-level) is a General Certificate of Education (GCE) qualification in Sri Lanka, conducted by the Department of Examinations of the Ministry of Education.
+The Sri Lankan Ordinary Level (O-level) formerly called Senior School Certificate (SSC), is a General Certificate of Education (GCE) qualification in Sri Lanka, conducted by the Department of Examinations of the Ministry of Education.
 It is based on the Cambridge University Ordinary Level qualification.
 An O-level is a qualification of its own right, but more often taken in prerequisite for the more in-depth and academically rigorous Advanced Level exams.
 It is usually taken by students during the final two years of Senior secondary school (Grade 10 & 11 (usually ages 15–16)) or external (non-school) candidate.
+The exam is usually held in December.
 The exams are held in three mediums Sinhala, Tamil and English.
+The exam is the basic Certificate awarded in Sri Lanka as proof of completion of Secondary Education.
+The GCE O/L examination is an important milestone for students as it determines their eligibility to pursue further studies at the Advanced Level (A/L) or vocational training courses.

+Structure and subjects

+The G.C.E.
+(General Certificate of Education) Ordinary Level (O/L) examination consists of six main subjects along with three optional subjects which can be selected according to the candidate’s wish, and altogether 9 subjects.